Is Alcoholism Genetic: Links Between Alcoholism and Genetics Research

 Link Between Alcohol Abuse and Genetics

-• Peer pressure and social drinking
+• Social pressure and drinking culture

-• High levels of stress or trauma
+• Chronic stress or unresolved trauma

-• Lack of support systems or coping mechanisms
+• Limited emotional support or coping skills

 How Does Genetics Influence Alcoholism?